 WHAT YOU NEED TO KNOW

 The final day of the program is especially focused for parental involvement to view the program.
-On Friday we would like to invite all parents to eat lunch with the Boys Stators from 11:00 – 12:00 next to Luva Mead Hall and then attend a gathering with parents to reflect on the week of what your sons have learned while they are preparing for graduation.
-In addition, on Friday, we would love to have parents/guardians attend our closing ceremonies, which are scheduled to take place during at 1:00 PM.
+On the final day, we would love to have parents/guardians attend our closing ceremonies, which are scheduled to take place at 1:00 PM, but be aware that seating is limited.
 At the conclusion of the Closing Ceremonies the students will be released to return to their dorm to meet with their counselors and check out, please be patient as this takes a bit of time to accomplish as we check out students by room.
 Thank you in advance as we want to make your checkout process as smooth as possible.

 PRESS RELEASE TEMPLATE